PISAresearch/pisa/12-watchtower-API.md

 `transaction_size` and `transaction_fee` help the WatchTower to decide on the likelihood of an appointment being fulfilled.
 Appointments with `fee_rate` too low may be rejected by the WatchTower.
 While a customer can always fake this values, it should break ToS between the client and the server and, therefore, release the WatchTower of any liability.

-If `accountability` is not being offered, it does not much sense accepting appointments that request it.
-If the tower accepts an appointment requesting `accountability`, it should be enforced or refunded.
-Generally, this is trying to allow a reputationally accountable watching service.
-The signed job from the customer provides an explicit acknowledgement of the transaction details that is important for the WatchTower to decide whether it can accept them.
-If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfill the appointment.
+By accepting the request, the tower is offering a reputationally accountable watching service.
+If `accountability` is not offered, then the tower will not accept appointments requesting for it.

+As well, the WatchTower must check the transaction details before deciding whether it will accept it.
+If the decrypted justice transaction does not satisfy the job details (e.g. too low fee), then the tower is not obliged to fulfil the appointment.

 #### `tower_evidence`